 Installation shot, Let the Guest Be the Master, 2013, an exhibition by Hayv Kahraman at Jack Shainman Gallery, New York.
+Courtesy of the artist and Jack Shainman Gallery, NY.

 You're in the middle of the room where the four panels are hanging.
 You look at them from a distance, and move to avoid the white column in the middle of the room, blocking your view.
 Then you approach each panel to see the details: the patterns, the invisible floor plan, the contours of the buildings viewed from above, the walls, the borders in the panel like dividing walls, the screen in the middle, over the courtyard.